Arisaka: Type 30

 Created simultaneously with the Type 30 rifle, this sword-type bayonet is compatible with all variants of the Arisaka rifle except for the Type 44 carbine.
 Twenty different variations exist, and is further categorized by early, mid, and late-war production phases.
 Also fixable on Type 96 and 99 light machine guns.

 Type 35 bayonet

-The Type 35 bayonet was a slightly modified Type 30 bayonet made specifically for the Type 35 rifle.
-The dimensions of the bayonet is almost exactly the same as the Type 30 bayonet.
-The only real difference between the two is the added addition of a sprung catch that hooks into the scabbard when not in use.
+The Type 35 bayonet is a slightly modified Type 30 bayonet made specifically for the Type 35 rifle.
+The dimensions of the bayonet are almost exactly the same as the Type 30 bayonet.
+The only significant difference between the two is the added addition of a sprung catch that hooks into the scabbard when not in use.

 About 8,400,000 were made.

 Type 44

 Fixed permanently on the Type 44 carbine, this spike-type bayonet is foldable under the handguard and does not interfere with the barrel when deployed.

 Type 2

 With the long length of the Type 30 bayonet unfit for concealing within a paratrooper's personal equipment set, this knife-type bayonet was created to address this issue.
 Twenty centimetres shorter than a Type 30, its total length is 32.3 cm.
 Used primarily with the Type 2 TERA rifle or the Type 100 submachine gun by the Imperial Military Airborne Divisions.